michaelmcandrew/civicrm-user-guide-gitbook/advanced-configuration/searching.md

 will give you an idea of the sorts of things that are possible.
-Though some of these searches can be done in the Advanced Search (especially in later versions), custom searches are also set up to display results according to your search and my provide more useful columns in the results for your needs.
+Though some of these searches can be done in the Advanced Search (especially in later versions), custom searches are also set up to display results according to your search and may provide more useful columns in the results for your needs.
 Here's a short description of the custom searches available.